 It’s worth noting that I’m unlikely to be able to help with:

 - Sites for which you are unable to provide an admin-level login.
-I’ll usually need need “FTP” access, too — but it depends what you want done
+I’ll usually need need “FTP” access, too — but that depends on what you want done

 - Sites whose pages end in “.asp”, “.aspx” or “.jsp”.
 These use ASP/.NET (Microsoft) and Java technologies that are usually proprietary and/or encrypted